This is How to Divorce a Covert or Malignant Narcissist and Do It Right

 All narcissistic spouses want one thing

-That surrender means the narcissist won, using their own tortured interpretation of victory.
+That surrender the narcissist wants means the narcissist won, using their own tortured interpretation of victory.

 Very few things will frustrate a narcissistic spouse more than their spouse who says "no" and refuses to accept less than what the law mandates.